4-Year PhD Programme

 There is a fortnightly journal club which all students, except those in their final year, are expected to attend, and students are expected to participate in the programme of journal clubs and research talks within their own research division.

-There is a very active academic seminar programme on site.
+There is an active academic seminar programme on site.
 Also students have the opportunity to meet and have informal discussions over lunch with speakers in our Distinguished Lecture Series.
 In addition, relevant seminar programmes within the University are widely advertised, and students are encouraged to attend.

 All students have the opportunity to present their work regularly to their group.
 Approximately half way through their research, students have to present their work at a PhD Student Presentations Day.
 In the final year, once students have submitted their thesis, they are required to present their work at a Sanger Institute seminar.
 In addition, students are encouraged to present their work at both national and international scientific meetings, and we provide up to £1500 per year to enable them to attend such meetings.